theoden8/Snake/README.md

 ![demo](./_demo/demo.gif)

-I believe, this picture speaks for itself.
+I believe, this picture ~~snakes~~ speaks for itself.

 ### Purpose

-The purpose of this project was at first to practice C++ OOP and OpenGL (GLUT), but eventually it became a severe challenge of fixing the code: linkage, compilation; runtime errors and all the fun within it.
-It has been a rather long time since the initial code was finished, and although the code quality still remains average, it has improved A LOT since then.
+The purpose of this project was at first to practice C++ OOP and GLUT, but eventually it became a severe challenge of fixing bad code: linkage, compilation, runtime errors, - and all the fun relevant to these processes.
+It has been a long time since the initial release, but the goal of debugging was only brought to achievement recently.

-### Description

-The game is implemented through **GLUT** loop, from where a user can interact with the game configuration itself (State class: adjusting intervals, pausing/unpausing and more) and groups of **Ball** objects, of which there are three: a snake, fruits and walls (the last can not be interacted with though).
-All of these objects have a superclass **Object**, which has a **Keyboard** and **Display** methods.
-The snake has multiple AIs, which can be switched by pressing relevant keyboard buttons.
-There are two separate parts of the snake AI: aiming (Aimer class) and routing (Routing class).
-The Aimer chooses a target (**Ball**), and the Router chooses which step is to be made.
-The algorithms used by these include primarily BFS (for calculating all the distances) and stupid heuristic hacks.
-This way the code duplication is reduced to some sort of minimum (not to say so about the bugs), as well as the number of operations necessary for taking a step (take a look at getter functions in the AI implementation), and thereby, fortunately, it just works.

 ### Features